crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/setting-up-a-cybersecurity-lab/README.md

 ## Learning objectives <a href="#learning-objectives" id="learning-objectives"></a>

 * Learn how to design, configure, verify, and operate a fully functional virtual cybersecurity lab using exclusively open source technologies
+- Compare open-source virtualization tools and select one appropriate for your host system and lab design
+- Design a multi-component cybersecurity lab architecture by following a provided design pipeline
+- Build a virtual network with functional security layers, including firewall, IDS/IPS, and monitoring (SIEM)
+- Configure target systems (web/database servers) and an attack platform (Kali Linux) to validate the lab
+- Document the lab setup and findings using a suitable open-source platform

 This section teaches how to set up a fully functional cybersecurity virtual lab using exclusively open source technologies.

+This section provides a comprehensive, hands-on guide to constructing a complete cybersecurity lab environment from the ground up using only free and open-source software.
+You will learn to architect a realistic network containing defensive security controls—such as firewalls (like nftables or OPNsense), intrusion detection/prevention systems (like Suricata), and security monitoring (like Wazuh SIEM)—alongside both target services (like Apache and MySQL) and an offensive security workstation (Kali Linux).
+The guide walks you through the entire process: from selecting a virtualization platform (like VirtualBox or QEMU) that matches your host hardware, to designing your lab's topology, implementing and configuring each component, verifying connectivity and functionality, and finally documenting the entire project.
+By the end, you will have a fully isolated, functional virtual lab where you can safely launch simulated attacks, observe defensive telemetry, and develop practical cybersecurity skills.

 ## Topics covered in this section